 You can get information about the organisms and their genomes here:

-Alternatively, you can download all of the data in the Fitness Browser from doi: 10.6084/m9.figshare.5134840
+Alternatively, you can download all of the data in the Fitness Browser (as of June 2017) from doi: 10.6084/m9.figshare.5134840

 Also note that for some organisms, the Fitness Browser contains additional experiments beyond those described here.
 For these organisms, the cofitness values will not match.

 - R images with all data and analyses